 If you would like to help improve this tool or website, add new features, create a new section, improve the analytics, or provide anything else that will make it better, please Contact us! :) We are open to new ideas and suggestions.
 You can also join our discussion Test4Climbing group

-If you like this idea, please donate or click the commercials as that helps this webservice stay alive, make improvements and, I hope, proceed with further development.
+If you like this idea, please donate as that helps this webservice stay alive, make improvements and, I hope, proceed with further development.